navidRoohi/Translator/README.md

 If some of you have any trouble with missing libraries (Cannot resolve token) on classes like DefaultHttpConnection, follow this simple steps:<br>
 1. Go to File -> Project Structure.<br>
 2. Under Modules click on 'app' and than change to the dependencies folder.<br>
-3. Click on the green plus sign in the upper left area of the window.
+3. Click on the green plus sign in the upper left area of the window.<br>
-4. Select Library Dependency
+4. Select Library Dependency<br>
-5. Write in the search box "org.apache.http" and hit Enter (or search).
+5. Write in the search box "org.apache.http" and hit Enter (or search).<br>
-6. Select the one starting with org.jbundle.util.osgi.wrapped.
+6. Select the one starting with org.jbundle.util.osgi.wrapped.<br>
 7. Click Ok and Ok again to close the window.
-Your project should now refersh.
+Your project should now refersh.<br>